-- A four-year bachelor's degree requires 120 credits; a three-year bachelor's degree requires 90 credits; - A minimum of 72 credits must be at the 200-level or higher for a four-year major; 45 credits must be taken at the 200-level or higher for a three-year concentration and; - A maximum of 72 credits may be taken in any one discipline for a four-year program and 42 credits for a three-year program; - Up to 60 credits may be transferred from another institution for a four-year degree and 45 for a three-year degree: - A cumulative grade point average (CGPA) of at least 2.0 is required to graduate, with a CGPA of 2.0 in disciplinary courses.
+- Open Electives 3 credits - 1.
+A minimum of 72 credits must be at the 200-level or higher for a four-year degree, 45 credits must be taken at the 200-level or higher for a three-year degree. - 2.
+A maximum of 72 credits may be taken in any one discipline for a four-year degree and 42 credits for a three-year program. - 3.
+Every program will have a capstone course. - 4.
+Up to 60 credits may be transferred from another institution for a four-year degree and 45 for a three-year degree. - 5.
+A minimum of 60 credits for four-year degrees and 45 credits for three-year degrees must be completed at Ambrose University. - 6.
+A cumulative grade point average (CGPA) of at least 2.0 is required to graduate, with a CGPA of 2.0 in disciplinary courses